vishnugamini/LocalLLMAgent/README.md

 ---

-## `Comprehensive Prompts`
-You can ask the Local LLM Agent to perform virtually any task by providing a comprehensive and clear prompt.
-Whether you need to develop an application, shorten URLs, or merge files, the agent will autonomously work through the task until it is completed successfully.

-### Child Agents for Task Delegation:
+## `Child Agents for Task Delegation:`
 When a task requires specific execution, the main agent can autonomously create and delegate to a child agent.
 This child agent is designed to perform a single task, report the results, and terminate itself, thus maintaining the main agent's memory integrity.

 Here is an example showcasing explicit invocation of a child agent for demonstration purposes, though it can do this automatically when needed:

 ![Child Agent Example](imgs/pic-9.png)

+## `Comprehensive Prompts`
+You can ask the Local LLM Agent to perform virtually any task by providing a comprehensive and clear prompt.
+Whether you need to develop an application, shorten URLs, or merge files, the agent will autonomously work through the task until it is completed successfully.

 ## Example Output: Tic Tac Toe with Smart AI Opponent